JonaszPotoniec/pong-invaders/README.md

 ###### I didn't but I managed to do it anyway.  ######

-Here is gif from early state of development as a proof:
+Here is a gif from early state of development as a proof:
 ![](http://joni99.cba.pl/pong-invaders.gif)